nhubbard/konf/README.md

 }
 ```

-There are three kinds of item:
+There are three kinds of `Item`:

-- Required item.
-Required item doesn't have default value, thus must be set with value before retrieved in config.
-Define a required item with description:
+- **Required items:** These don't have default values.
+If a value isn't provided at runtime, an exception is raised.
     ```kotlin
-    val tcpPort by required<Int>(description = "port of server")
+    // You can provide a description for each configuration entry. val tcpPort by required<Int>(description = "port of server")
+    // You can also omit the description: val name by required<String>()
     ```

-  Or omit the description:
+- **Optional items.** These items have default values, and thus can be safely retrieved at any time.
     ```kotlin
-    val tcpPort by required<Int>()
+    // Similarly to required items, you can omit the description.
+    // However, you have to provide a default value for optional items. val host by optional("0.0.0.0", description = "host IP of server")
     ```

-- Optional item.
-Optional item has default value, thus can be safely retrieved before setting.
-Define an optional item:
+- **Lazy items.** These also have default values, but the default value is not a constant; instead, it is evaluated from a lambda every time it is retrieved.
     ```kotlin
-    val host by optional("0.0.0.0", description = "host IP of server")
-    ```
-  Description can be omitted.
-- Lazy item.
-Lazy item also has default value, however, the default value is not a constant, it is evaluated from thunk every time when retrieved.
-Define a lazy item:
-    ```kotlin
     val nextPort by lazy { config -> config[tcpPort] + 1 }
     ```

-You can also define config spec in Java, with a more verbose API (compared to Kotlin version in "quick start"):
+You can also define a `ConfigSpec` in Java, with a more verbose API (compared to the Kotlin version in "quick start"):

 ```java
 public class ServerSpec {